Vision#

 set Vision object item#

-The set Vision object item block sets which item in the dataset to use.
+The set Vision object item stack block sets which item in the dataset to use.

 The Set AI Vision object item stack block.#